dariuswiles/simpleos/04-print-macros/README.md

 }
 ```

-The attribute is to suppress the function from the documentation as the function is intended to only be used internally.
+The _doc_ attribute suppresses the function from the documentation as the function is intended to only be used internally.
 The output from `write_fmt` will always return `Ok`, so it is safe to use `unwrap`.

 ## `println!` macro